It's Lyme Time You Knew!

 Dr. Burrascano reports, "to prevent relapses, treatment has to be continued until all signs of active infection have cleared ...average duration of successful therapy of advanced cases is four months in males, and six months in hormonally active females."
 See Treatment Guidelines Here.

-9. Relying ONLY on the blood or urine tests for Lyme disease is NOT recommended.
-The current tests have been found to be inaccurate as a sure indicator that Lyme disease is present.
-False negatives are common and the standard ELISA tests that are performed miss MANY cases of Lyme disease.
-See www.igenex.com for more reliable tests.
+9. Relying ONLY on blood or urine tests for the diagnosis of Lyme disease is NOT recommended.
+The current tests recommend by the IDSA/CDC have been found to be inaccurate as a sure indicator that Lyme disease is present.
+False negatives are common and the standard ELISA tests miss MANY cases of Lyme disease.
+A recent study indicates 74.9% of cases are missed using the current recommend testing procedures.

 10. If you are bitten by a tick while on the job, insist that an accident report be filed immediately and seek treatment!
-Each time and every time.
+Each time and every time!
 Do not wait until you have symptoms!
-Companies providing Workman's Compensation Insurance have found many reasons why they should not be responsible for treating Lyme disease, and not filing a report on time is a legal issue they may try to use to deny benefits.
+Insurance companies providing Workman's Compensation insurance have found many reasons why they should not be responsible for treating workers who contract Lyme disease, and not filing a report on time is a legal issue they have used to deny benefits.

-The cost of medication often used for treating chronic Lyme disease can be up to $2,000.00 per day.
+The cost of medication used for treating chronic Lyme disease can be $1,000.00- $2,000 per day (or more).
 If four months of treatment are ordered, the medication alone could run approximately $240,000.00.
 You do not need to be arguing with insurance companies, hiring attorneys, and delaying treatments until a court can make a decision because you didn't take a few minutes to file a report.

 12. Be sure to find a LLMD (Lyme Literate MD) to properly diagnose and treat you.
 Please help promote Lyme disease awareness in your community.
-You may save someone from experiencing a life time of struggle by recognizing the disease in the earliest stages.
+You may save someone from experiencing a life time of struggle by helping them recognize the disease in the earliest stages.
+Lyme patients are often the best educators.

 Originally published in the Queen Anne County (MD) Record Observer (11/98).